15 Mar How to turn a goal into a habit Part 2

 You want to commit to something so easy that it’s impossible to miss a day.
 Then, when you get started, you’ll often do more than you intended.

-Discover the Power of Small wins
+Discover the Power of Small Wins

-Step 5: Make a Plan for Obstacles
+Step 5: If You Must Turn Your Goals To Habit, Make a Plan for Obstacles

 Every new habit will have obstacles.
 When you know in advance what your obstacles are, you can take preventative action to overcome them.